-A 70 percent approval by the sponsor ballot allows it to be forwarded to the IEEE Standards Board, which has a final review of the Draft and all the procedure documents associat-
+A 70 percent approval by the sponsor ballot allows it to be forwarded to the IEEE Standards Board, which has a final review of the Draft and all the procedure documents associated with it.

-10 Having to do with how the protocol works, not editorial issues such as style ed with it.
 Unless significant procedural errors are found or an egregious error is uncovered, the Standards Board will approve the Draft as an official IEEE Standard.